AngieKoki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project is about shell redirections
+A project about shell redirections